John0n1/KnockRaven/README.md

-The tool also acknowledges the caveats around port‑knocking: implementations can be fragile and susceptible to replay or brute force attacks【688072229527641†L136-L139】, they should not replace proper authentication【29475989647708†L123-L127】, and port‑knocking itself can be used maliciously【804619713130562†L56-L64】.
+The tool also acknowledges the caveats around port‑knocking: implementations can be fragile and susceptible to replay or brute force attacks, they should not replace proper authentication, and port‑knocking itself can be used maliciously.
 Knockraven is therefore intended for controlled testing and not as an endorsement of port‑knocking as a security measure.

 ## File Layout